cognitivefashion/slate/source/includes/_dominantcolors.md

 --------- |  -----------
-time_ms |  The time taken in milliseconds. computed_on | The time the dominant colors where computed.
+time_ms |  The time taken in milliseconds. computed_on | The time the dominant colors where computed. grid_size | The grid size for the embedding.
 **dominant_colors** |  A list of dominant colors for the catalog sorted in the decreasing order of popularity.
 Each field in the list has the following fieldnames. rgb | The [RGB](https://en.wikipedia.org/wiki/RGB_color_model) values for the color. hsv | The [HSV](https://en.wikipedia.org/wiki/HSL_and_HSV) values for the color.